The LIMIT clause in a SELECT query sets a maximum number of rows for the

 This clause is useful in contexts such as:

-clause.
-An ORDER BY
+ORDER BY clause.
+An ORDER BY clause causes additional

 memory and/or disk usage during the query.)

-clause matches more rows than expected.
+WHERE clause matches more rows than expected.

-clause had to be a numeric literal.
+Originally, the value for the LIMIT clause had to be a numeric literal.
 In Impala 1.2.1 and

 higher, it can be a numeric expression.